 My wife and I often go to Corpus Christi to visit her sister and husband.
-Since their son now has a young daughter and their oldest daughter has two daughters and a son, they’ve been thrilled to be grandparents.
+Since their son now has two young children and their oldest daughter has two daughters and a son, they’ve been thrilled to be grandparents.
 There’s a lot of love going on there.

 Love is what it’s all about.
 But this kind of family love isn’t automatic.